wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 ## Optional: Test the Automation manually

-1. In the left navigation menu, click **Execute**.
-2. Click **Run Now**.
-This triggers the task.
+You can test your automation directly from the **Development** card on the **Overview** page:

+1. On the Overview page, locate the **Development** card.
+2. Click **Test** to run your automation immediately.

-    !!! info "Inject Dynamic Values into Your Application as Command-Line Arguments" If you want to inject dynamic values into your application as command-line arguments when you run a manual task, follow these steps:
+    !!! info "Inject Dynamic Values into Your Application as Command-Line Arguments" To pass dynamic values to your application when testing manually,follow these steps:

         1. Click the drop-down icon next to **Run Now** and then click **Run with Arguments**.
         2. In the **Runtime Arguments** pane, enter the arguments you want to pass to your application.
         3. Click **Execute**.
 This triggers the task with the specified arguments.